 You’ve wanted a tattoo since college but aren’t sure if you’re the “tattoo type.”
 Well, guess what: There isn’t one.
 Tattoos aren’t just for convicts and sailors anymore.
 Everyone from gas station attendants to Rhodes Scholars sports ink these days.
-Still, if you’ve got virgin skin, you’re going to want to know a thing or two before you book time and sit in a chair.
+But you’re going to want to know a thing or two before you book time and sit in a chair.
 Since the day a friend inked me at the tender age of 16 in his Brooklyn loft (don’t do this), I’ve been hooked.
 Here are some valuable lessons I’ve learned along the way.

+4. Go to a pro.
 I wish I lived in a world where this didn’t need saying, but… never get tattooed anywhere but a licensed shop.
 Your friend who’s apprenticing might be able to ink you for the price of needles.
 He can’t, however, magically control the environment for pathogens.
-Remember: a good shop smells a bit like a hospital because it’s more like one than a garage.
+Remember: A good shop smells a bit like a hospital because it’s more like one than a garage.

 5. Choose your ink wisely.
 Think long and hard about what you want.
 It’s going to be on your body for the rest of your life.
 Talk to your artist about it.
 Chances are pretty good that he or she can offer suggestions to make whatever you have in mind better.
 Defer to his or her judgment on placement.
 Some tattoos just “belong” certain places on the body.
 True story: Tattooists often take anatomy classes as part of their training to help with placement.